isomerpages/moe-northshorepri/_departments/Mathematics.md

 ![](/images/math_04.jpg)

-Students using AR Makr in iPads to complete the activities during Math Week.
+Students using AR Makr on iPads to complete the activities during Math Week.